-from unsolicited takeovers by prohibiting certain transactions.
+The Missouri business combination statute protects domestic corporations from unsolicited takeovers by prohibiting certain transactions.
 The statute restricts certain "Business Combinations" between a corporation and an "Interested Shareholder" and its "Affiliates" and "Associates" (as defined therein).
 A "Business Combination" includes a merger or consolidation, certain sales, leases, exchanges, mortgages, transfers, pledges and similar dispositions of corporate assets or stock and any reclassifications, recapitalizations and reorganizations that increase the proportionate voting power of the Interested Shareholder.
-An "Interested Shareholder" includes any person or entity which beneficially owns or controls 20% or more of the outstanding voting shares of the corporation.
-Pursuant to the Missouri business combination statute, a Missouri corporation may at no time engage in a Business Combination with an Interested Shareholder other than (i) a Business Combination approved by the board of directors prior to the date on which the Interested Shareholder acquired such status; (ii) a Business Combination approved by the holders of a majority of the outstanding voting stock not beneficially owned by the Interested Shareholder or its Affiliates or Associates at a meeting called no earlier than five years after the date on which the Interested Shareholder acquired such status; or (iii) a Business Combination that satisfies certain detailed fairness and procedural requirements.
-Notwithstanding the foregoing, unless the board of directors of the corporation approved such Business Combination prior to the date on which the Interested Shareholder acquired such status, no such Business Combination may be engaged in for a period of five vears after such date.
+An "Interested Shareholder" includes any person or entity which beneficially owns or controls 20% or more of the outstanding voting shares of the corporation may at no time engage in a Business Combination with an Interested Shareholder other than (i) a Business Combination approved by the board of directors prior to the date on which the Interested Shareholder of directors of a majority of the outstanding voting stock not beneficially owned by the Interested Shareholder or its Affiliates or Associates at a meeting called no earlier than five years after the date on which the Interested Shareholder or its Affiliates or Associates at a meeting called no tearlier than five years after the date on which the Interested Shareholder of directors of the date on which the Interested Shareholder of directors of the date on which the Interested Shareholder acquired such status; or (iii) a Business Combination that satisfies certain detailed fairness and procedural requirements.
+Notwithstanding the foregoing, unless the board of directors of the corporation approved such Business Combination prior to the date on which the Interested Shareholder acquired such status; no such Business Combination may be engaged in for a period of five years after such date.